jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-operator-call.md

 # analyze/invalid-cpp-operator-call
-Invalid C++ operator call.

-## Additional explanation
-This happens when a C++ operator form is called with the wrong number of arguments or with operand types that do not support that operator.
+This happens when a C++ operator form is called with the wrong number of arguments.
+It can also happen when the operand types do not support that operator.

 ## Mitigations
-Call the operator with the required number of arguments, and make sure the operand types support it.
+Call the operator with the required number of arguments.
+Make sure the operand types support it.